tomoya-sasaki/Tips/R/tidyverse.md

 	map2(colnames, ~.x %>% mutate(id = .y))
 ```

-## Use tidyverse functions to each dataframe in a list
+### Use tidyverse functions to each dataframe in a list

 ```
 list_of_dfs %>%
   map(~ .x %>% filter(alpha != 0 & delta != 0))
 ```

+## `lubridate`

+* "A date-time is a date plus a time: it uniquely identifies an instant in time (typically to the nearest second).
+Tibbles print this as <dttm>.
+Elsewhere in R these are called POSIXct, but I don’t think that’s a very useful name."

 [1]:https://stackoverflow.com/questions/31644739/loading-dplyr-after-plyr-is-causing-issues